zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 Close game after reaching desired reward amount if setting is set to true

+Decide which characters to ignore when they are down

+supports relic domains if setting _SkipCountReward_ is True

 ## Planned
-Ignore or heal characters that died during combat
+Revive downed characters during combat

 Start multiple from user specified reward challenges back to back

-Support for relic _domains_

 # Known Issues
-If trailblaze power needs to be replenished the script detects the rewards two times.
-This will be fixed in next update

-Currently only supports challenges that have 2 rows long rewards.
-Support for both will be added
+Currently only supports challenges that have 1 or 2 rows long rewards (currently only switchable manually).
+Automated support for both will be added

 If challenging _domains_ with rewards that can differ in rarity the script always uses the rarest drop that got obtained and adds it to the Collected counter.
 This will be fixed in the future but might take some time